 FAT32 is one of the most popular and versatile file formats for a drive.
 Follow these steps to format a drive in FAT32 in Windows 10.

-That being said, you can still format large drives in FAT32 format.
-You just have to take a different route than the “right-click -> format” option we all know.
+That said, if you understand all the limitations and yet like to format a drive in FAT32, you can do it.
+You must take a different route than the “right-click -> format” option we all know.
 Let me show you how.

-Important: Before formatting backup any data in the drive.
+Important: Before formatting, backup data in the drive.
 Formatting will erase all data permanently.

-1. First, plug in the USB drive and open the File Explorer.
-In the File Explorer, identify your USB drive and note down the drive letter.
+1. First, plug in the USB drive—next, open File Explorer.
+In File Explorer, identify your USB drive and note down the drive letter.
 We are going to need it in the next step.

-2. Once you have the drive letter, open the Command Prompt by searching for it in the start menu.
+2. Once you have the drive letter, open Command Prompt from the Start menu.
 Alternatively, you can also use the run command

 Format /FS:FAT32 Drive_Letter:

-4. Depending on how big the drive is, the formatting process can take some time.
+4. Depending on the drive’s size, the formatting process can take some time.

-6. After the successful formatting, you will receive a “Format complete” message.
+6. After successfully formatting, you will receive a “Format complete” message.

-With that, you have successfully formatted the drive in FAT32 format.
+You have successfully formatted the drive in FAT32 file system format.

-Just like with the command prompt, you can also use the PowerShell to format a drive in FAT32 format.
+Like the Command Prompt, you can also use PowerShell to format a drive in FAT32 format.

 1. Open PowerShell by searching for it in the start menu.

-2. In the PowerShell window, execute the below command while replacing Drive_Letter with the actual drive letter.
+2. In the PowerShell window, execute the below command while replacing Drive_Letter with the actual drive letter of the USB drive.

 Format /FS:FAT32 Drive_Letter: